Essences, motivations and thoughts of one of the outstanding musicians that integrates the new generation of troubadours in Cuba

 Chance played a trick on us.
 We had agreed to talk at his home, in the Lawton neighborhood, where Rey Montalvo (Matanzas, 1989) enjoys an immense patio and the cultivation of fruits and vegetables.
 There he guards what I consider a warm and provocative personal discography of him; part of it, among others, are the phonograms homes (2013) y don’t take advantage (2019), both produced at Estudios Ojalá with the participation of Silvio Rodríguez.
 He had also proposed to “review” some of the precious 25 songs gathered in the book fish postcard (2011), by Ediciones Vigía.
 But, at the last minute, the place of the meeting had to be changed, we set it at the Cuba Pavilion, “a pleasant setting” and headquarters of the Hermanos Saíz Association, where he is editor of the magazine Critical Zone.

 Troubadour, sociologist, writer and host of the television program In hands, Rey Montalvo belongs to the catalog of artists of the National Center for Popular Music.
 He is a member of the Association of Musicians of the Union of Writers and Artists of Cuba.
 He has performed on stages in Argentina, Mexico, Chile and China.
 It is difficult to know in depth the edges of the vast universe that seduces him.
-When he inquires about the abundance of his creative faculty, he shares intimacies perhaps never before revealed.
+When he inquires regarding the abundance of his creative faculty, he shares intimacies perhaps never before revealed.
 He returns to his hometown, detailing different creative processes in which the challenge of words and images persists.
 I discard the unspoken questions in search of answers, I prefer to appeal to his meditations and follow the modulation of the course of the dialogue.

 Rey speaks without haste.
 Through vivid evocations he demonstrates that his poetic passion is not limited to sung verse.